Course content

 • Be able to discuss various environmental crimes and their causes and effects, as well as of criminalization processes of the same harms

-At the end of the course, students have
+Competences, at the end of the course, students will have

 • Enhanced their respect and understanding for social scientific critical thinking and inquiry